-Appointments are available Monday-Friday, 8:20 a.m.-4:00 p.m.
-We are closed from 12-1 p.m.
-Students are encouraged to make appointments to cut down on wait times, however, we will do our best to see walk-in patients.
-We have a limited number of walk-in slots and walk-in patients will be worked into the schedule after or between appointments if availability and time permit.
+Appointments are available Monday through Friday from 8:30 a.m. to 4:20 p.m.
+We are closed from 12 p.m. to 1 p.m.
+Students are encouraged to make appointments to reduce wait times.
+However, we will do our best to accommodate walk-in patients.
+We have a limited number of walk-in appointment spots, and walk-in patients will be worked into the schedule after or between scheduled appointments if availability and time permit.

-Injections will be given Monday – Friday 8:15-11:00 a.m. and 1:15-4:00 p.m.
-Students will be required to wait a minimum of 20 minutes after receiving the injection; this is a mandatory wait time, failure to comply will result in denial of future injections so please plan accordingly.
+Injections will be given Monday through Friday from 8 to 11 a.m. and 1 to 4 p.m.
+Students will be required to wait in the clinic for a minimum of 20 minutes after receiving an injection.
+This is a mandatory wait time.
+Failure to comply will result in denial of future injections, so please plan accordingly.

 New incoming students should complete their health history and upload their supporting documentation on the portal.